H4rtland/masters/week6/README.md

 fcnVal[0] = 2*(model_total-likelihood)
 ```
 The factor of two here is a correction to get the values of the errors
-in the parameters report by Minuit right.
+in the parameters reported by Minuit right.
 The factor of 2 also appears
-in a similar fitting method, which produced a chi^2 for a poisson distributed n_i.
+in a similar fitting method, which produces a chi^2 for a poisson distributed n_i.

 ![image](https://github.com/H4rtland/masters/blob/master/week6/imgs/eqn2.png "")